 - 1. Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of research. - 2.
-Adapt existing procedures and develop new scientific techniques and experimental protocols. - 3.
+This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines and working collaboratively with colleagues on shared projects. - 2.
+Adapt existing and develop new scientific techniques and experimental protocols. - 3.
 Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate. - 4.
 Contribute ideas for new research projects. - 5.
-Undertake comprehensive and systematic literature reviews and write up results for publication in peer-reviewed journals. - 6.
-Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters - 7.
-Use specialist scientific equipment in a laboratory environment. - 8.
-Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques. - 9.
-Represent the research group at external meetings/seminars, either with other members of the group or alone. - 10.
+Develop ideas for generating research income, and assist PI in the preparation of research proposals. - 6.
+Undertake comprehensive and systematic literature reviews and write up the results for publication in peer-reviewed journals. - 7.
+Collaborate in the preparation of scientific reports and journal articles and present papers and posters. - 8.
+Use specialist scientific equipment in a laboratory environment. - 9.
+Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques. - 10.
+Represent the research group at external meetings/seminars, either with other members of the group or alone. - 11.
+Carry out collaborative projects with colleagues in partner institutions, and other research groups. - 12.
+Actively participate in journal club meetings. - 13.
 PDRAs may be required to teach, this may include lecturing, small-group teaching, and tutoring of undergraduates and graduate students.

-Selection criteria

-Essential selection criteria
+Selection criteria Essential selection criteria